How to Watch, BetSaracen Odds: Arkansas at Ole Miss

-The No. 3 Arkansas Razorbacks (16-1, 0-0 SEC) and the No. 13 Ole Miss Rebels (14-2, 0-0 SEC) are set to clash in an SEC Opening Weekend series at Swayze Field in Oxford, Mississippi.
+The No. 3 Arkansas Razorbacks (16-2, 0-1 SEC) and the No. 13 Ole Miss Rebels (15-2, 1-0 SEC) are set to play Game 2 of their SEC Opening Weekend series Saturday at Swayze Field in Oxford, Mississippi.

-Coach Dave Van Horn and the Diamond Hogs are riding a 12-game winning streak into Friday's game, which was rescheduled up to a 2 p.m.
-CT first pitch due to inclement weather.
+Arkansas and Ole Miss will face off at 6 p.m.
+CT, later than the original 1:30 p.m.
+CT start time that was pushed back due to inclement weather.

-Arkansas is coming off a weekend sweep over the Portland Pilots, which included two run-rule victories, and a midweek win over Central Arkansas.
+Led by designated hitter Kuhio Aloy's three-hit day, along with outfielder Charles Davalan's and first baseman Rocco Peppi's two-hit performances, the Diamond Hogs saw their 12-game winning streak come to an end Friday when Ole Miss defeated the Razorbacks, 10-6.

 Below are details on how to watch, BetSaracen betting lines, links to stream and links to all of our coverage leading up to the game...